-Between our two families, we have gone through A LOT of board games and yard games over the years.
+Between our two families, we have gone through A LOT of puzzles, board games, and yard games over the years.
 Here is a quick round-up of some of our personal favorites!

 Disclaimer: Some of the links in this post are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, a means for us to earn fees by linking to Amazon.com and affiliated sites.

 1. Codenames: An interactive team game that reminds me of a grown up version of Guess Who.
 Great for groups with older kids and adults.
 My non-gaming husband actually enjoys this one.

 2. Spikeball: My kids have played this in our basement all winter, and we are taking it to the beach this summer.
 Fast paced and fun for elementary ages and older.
 I love that it breaks down and fits into one small carrying bag.

 3. Wham-O Trac Ball: You may remember this from your childhood.
 Trac Ball is back and it’s surprisingly entertaining for all ages and athletic abilities.
 Good quality and budget-friendly, too!

 4. Phase 10: My kids played this game for weeks with their babysitter and then introduced it to me recently.
 A bit of strategy and a bit of luck makes this fairly simple card game great for multi-ages.

 5. Kubb: Hands down, Kubb is our very favorite yard game!
 This old Scandinavian game can be played with just 2 players or up to 12 players (6 per team).
 Kids and adults alike love it.
 Definitely worth the investment!
 Here is another affordable version with good reviews.

 1. Slapzi: My 9 year old has had a blast playing this with her friends.
 A player does need to be able to read sight words quickly in order to play so keep that in mind.
 Kids can learn how to play it in 5 seconds and every round is different.
 It’s pretty small as well so a great game to take on vacation or in the car.